 This Pittsburgh Weather

-It’s Pittsburgh in April!
+It’s Pittsburgh in May!
 And as always here in Pittsburgh, it just doesn’t seem to be “typical”.
-For those of you out of town, about a week or so ago, it felt like summer was finally approaching.
-Then, over the last week, temperatures dropped and the snow returned.
-And now, we are happily sitting at around 65 degrees!
+For those of you out of town, about a week or so ago, it began to feel like summer!
 I had a good friend tell me that his wife switched from using the furnace to using the AC in just one day!
-She then had to change it back again two days later!
 He told me he was glad that his AC was working properly as he hadn’t done any AC service since last fall.

 You Might Have Some Questions

 I got to thinking the other day while headed to a scheduled appointment.
 What are the things you need to know before buying a mini-ductless ac system?
 What are the questions might people ask if they’ve never had one before?
 Installing these systems is a part of our business here at Proudfoot.
 For us, it’s somewhat commonplace to install and maintain these units.
 But for someone who has a gas furnace and a standard type coil/compressor AC system or has never dealt with this type of mini-ductless AC system before, it could be a little scary!
 But there’s no need to worry!